reactjs/react.dev/src/content/learn/react-compiler.md

 To report issues, please first create a minimal repro on the [React Compiler Playground](https://playground.react.dev/) and include it in your bug report.
 You can open issues in the [facebook/react](https://github.com/facebook/react/issues) repo.

 You can also provide feedback in the React Compiler Working Group by applying to be a member.
 Please see [the README for more details on joining](https://github.com/reactwg/react-compiler).

-### `(0 , _c) is not a function` error {/*0--_c-is-not-a-function-error*/}

-This occurs if you are not using React 19 RC and up.
-To fix this, [upgrade your app to React 19 RC](https://react.dev/blog/2024/04/25/react-19-upgrade-guide) first.

-If you are unable to upgrade to React 19, you may try a userspace implementation of the cache function as described in the [Working Group](https://github.com/reactwg/react-compiler/discussions/6).
-However, please note that this is not recommended and you should upgrade to React 19 when possible.

 ### How do I know my components have been optimized? {/*how-do-i-know-my-components-have-been-optimized*/}